-Adolescents according to World Health Organisation (WHO), are the ages between 10-19 years, WHO is conscious that adolescence is a chapter in an individual's life, and cannot therefore, be regarded as an immovable period[1].
+Adolescents according to World Health Organisation (WHO), are people within the ages between 10-19 years [1].
 Adolescence is a transition period from childhood to adult life during which pubertal development and sexual maturation take place [2].
-Issues regarding Reproductive health and Family Planning (FP) services are of great concern to both developed and underdeveloped countries [3].
+Issues regarding Reproductive health and Family Planning (FP) services are of great concern to both developed and developing countries [3].
 From the foregoing, issues of family planning have been views of global concern especially in countries with higher fertility rates [4,5].
 The majority of women within the ages of 15 to 49 (1.1 out 1.9 billion) have some need for family planning; of the 1.1 billion, eight hundred and forty-two (842) million are using family planning methods, but some two hundred and seventy (270) million have an unmet need for family planning [6,7].
-Thus, the 270 million women between the ages of 15 to 49 would have the wish to use a family planning method but have not had access to the methods.
+Thus, the 270 million women between the ages of 15 to 49 who want to use a family planning method do not have access to the them.
 The use of contraception advances the human right of people to determine the number and spacing of their children [8,9].

 In most developing countries, the focus of Family Planning services had always targeted females in the urban due to the low human resources at the health center [10].
 In sub-Saharan Africa (SSA), up to 25% of adolescent girls drop out of school due to unintended pregnancies.
-This somehow explains partly the reason for high poverty rates in most developing countries [11].
-The patronage of family planning methods is proved to avert unsolicited, unintended pregnancies, decrease the rate of abortions and incidence of Sexually Transmitted Infections (STIs), as well as avoid maternal and child death, which is central to meeting Sustainable Development Goal 3 [12].
+This explains the reason for high poverty rates in most developing countries [11].
+The patronage of family planning methods is proved to avert unsolicited, unintended pregnancies, decrease the rate of abortions and incidence of Sexually Transmitted Infections (STIs), as well as avoid maternal and child death, which is central to meeting Sustainable Development Goal 3 [12,13].

-The use of modern contraceptives has seen a significant increase in most part of the globe, especially in Asia and Latin America[4].
-In sharp contrast, the usage of family planning in sub-Saharan Africa continues to be low [13-16].
-Hagan & Buxton [17] have shown that adolescent reproductive health and teenage pregnancy require urgent public health attention as it is related to maternal and infant mortality together with other adverse fetal birth outcomes.
-However, we must be specific in providing adolescent reproductive healthcare and education, since couples and unmarried adolescents tend to hold different views to pregnancy, childbearing and sexually transmitted infections [18].
-Pregnancies among single adolescent mothers are often accidental, unplanned and unintended and end in unsafe abortion with serious health implications[19,20].
-Over 90% of the maternal mortality and morbidity are associated with unsafe abortion[13,21,22].
+The use of modern contraceptives has seen a significant increase in most part of the globe, especially in Asia and Latin America [4].
+In sharp contrast, the usage of family planning in sub-Saharan Africa continues to be low [14-17].
+Hagan & Buxton [18] have shown that adolescent reproductive health and teenage pregnancy require urgent public health attention as it is related to maternal and infant mortality together with other adverse fetal birth outcomes.
+However, we must be specific in providing adolescent reproductive healthcare and education, since couples and unmarried adolescents tend to hold different views on pregnancy, childbearing and sexually transmitted infections [13,19].
+Pregnancies among single adolescent mothers are often accidental, unplanned and unintended and end in unsafe abortion with serious health implications [20,21].
+Over 90% of maternal mortality and morbidity are associated with unsafe abortion [14,22,23].
 This could be avoided if contraceptive services were made readily available in most developing countries